Skip to main content

 Design Your Data Pipeline

-After you've installed the Qrvey Platform, you will want to architect your data pipeline.
+After you've installed the Qrvey Platform, you can design your data pipeline.
 This article highlights best practices regarding how your data gets imported into Qrvey, optimized for visualizations, and refreshed over time.

 Entity Management